-She has a track record of fundraising and selling artists work to international private and national public collections and has provided mentoring services for over 300+ international artists, groups and organisations including Artquest/Bloomberg New Contemporaries; Manchester Metropolitan University, the Photographers Gallery, London and the New Art Gallery, Walsall.
+She has also provided mentoring services for hundreds of international artists, groups and organisations including Artquest/Bloomberg New Contemporaries; Manchester Metropolitan University, the Photographers Gallery, London and the New Art Gallery, Walsall.

-She has been a visiting lecturer and tutor and conducted numerous studio visits, crits and lectures at institutions including Royal College of Art and Goldmiths College, London; Wimbledon College of Arts, London; Central Saint Martins, London; UCLAN, Preston and Sotheby’s Institute, London.
+Ceri has delivered keynotes, lectures and tutored at institutions including Royal College of Art; Goldmiths College, London; Wimbledon College of Arts, London; Central Saint Martins, London; UCLAN, Preston and Sotheby’s Institute, London.

-She has served on the boards of a number of organisations, including Matts Gallery, London; Broken Grey Wires, Manchester; Made in Arts London, UAL; Malgras Naudet, Manchester; Eastside Projects, Birmingham; Open Eye Gallery and Tate Members Committee, Liverpool.
+She has served on the boards of a number of organisations, including Castlefield Gallery, Manchester; Matts Gallery, London; Broken Grey Wires, Manchester; Made in Arts London, UAL; Malgras Naudet, Manchester; Eastside Projects, Birmingham; Open Eye Gallery and Tate Members Committee, Liverpool.